Chymyst/chymyst-core/docs/chymyst03.md

 These reactions treat `c` as a singleton because they first consume and then emit a single copy of `c`.

-`JoinRun` provides special features for singleton molecules:
+`Chymyst` provides special features for singleton molecules:

 - Only non-blocking molecules can be declared as singletons.
 - It is an error if a reaction consumes a singleton but does not emit it back into the soup, or emits it more than once.